Finite Extensions of $\mathbb{Z}_\mathrm{max}$: Introduction

 The semifield $\mathbb{Z}_\mathrm{max}$ has been studied by A. Connes and C. Consani in connection with the notion of the absolute point\cite{epicyclic}.
 In particular, they have studied projective spaces over $\mathbb{Z}_\mathrm{max}$ and shown that they give a realization of J. Tits' ideas on a projective geometry over the "field with one element"\cite{tits}.

+A second motivation for studying $\mathbb{Z}_\mathrm{max}$ comes from the arithmetic site introduced by Connes and Consani in \cite{arithmeticsite}.
+This site consists of the semiring $\mathbb{Z}_\mathrm{max}$ viewed as a sheaf of semirings over the topos of $\mathbb{N}^\times$-sets.
+The Riemann zeta function counts the fixed $[0,1]_{\max}$-valued points of the Frobenius operator on the arithmetic site, analogous to the way that the zeta function of a function field counts the fixed points of the Frobenius operator on an algebraic curve.
+In \cite{arithmeticsite} and \cite{arithmeticsite2}, Connes and Consani have made several steps towards mimicking the proof of the Riemann hypothesis for function fields in the setting of the arithmetic site.
+Extensions of $\mathbb{Z}_\mathrm{max}$ play a key role in this theory because the points of the arithmetic site correspond to algebraic extensions.

 A natural question that arises is to study the finite extensions of $\mathbb{Z}_\mathrm{max}$, that is semifields containing $\mathbb{Z}_\mathrm{max}$ which are finitely generated as a semimodule.
 One reason for studying the finite extensions is geometric in nature.
 When studying varieties over a non-algebraically closed field $K$, one needs to consider points with values not only in $K$, but also in finite extensions of $K$.
-By analogy, one might expect that points with values in the extensions of $\mathbb{Z}_\mathrm{max}$ will be a necessary ingredient in devoloping a notion of algebraic geometry over $\mathbb{Z}_\mathrm{max}$ embodying Connes' and Consani's ideas about projective space.
+By analogy, one might expect that points with values in the extensions of $\mathbb{Z}_\mathrm{max}$ will be a necessary ingredient in developing a notion of algebraic geometry over $\mathbb{Z}_\mathrm{max}$ embodying Connes' and Consani's ideas about projective spaces over the field with one element.

 In \cite{epicyclic}, Connes and Consani have discovered that for each $n>1$ there is a relative Frobenius map $\mathbb{Z}_\mathrm{max}\rightarrow \mathbb{Z}_\mathrm{max}$.
 Furthermore they showed that this map gives a rank $n$ free semimodule $F^{(n)}$ over $\mathbb{Z}_\mathrm{max}$ which is a semifield.
 The goal of this paper is to show that these are all of the finite extensions of $\mathbb{Z}_\mathrm{max}$.